 Do LGBTQ parents want their children to be gay?
-Some LGBTQ parents hope their children will come out as LGBTQ themselves so that they can share in that experience; others hope their children will be straight and gender normative so that they won't have to encounter the same struggles their parents have experienced.
+Some LGBTQ parents hope their children will come out as LGBTQ themselves so that they can share in that experience; others hope their children will be straight and gender normative so that they won't have to encounter the same challenges their parents have experienced.
 At a deeper level, however, LGBTQ parents want the same thing all parents want.
 They want their children to be happy.
 Happiness comes from being loved and supported in who you are.

 Is it ethical for LGBTQ people to have children in today's intolerant society?
 This common question is the same one my aunt and uncle heard only 25 years ago when they wanted to have children as an interracial couple.
 It is true that youth from LGBTQ families must overcome obstacles that youth from straight families do not have to face, but this does not make having children unethical.
-If this argument were true, then only white, upper class, heterosexual, married people could ethically have children.
+If this argument were true, then only white, upper class, straight, married Christians could ethically have children.

 How do children feel about having one or more LGBTQ parents?
 The answer to this question depends primarily on the person and their support system.
-The most challenging situation I regularly see with the youth I work with is a mother and father who divorced as one parent came out as being LGBTQ.
+One of the most challenging common situations is a mother and father who divorced as one parent came out as being LGBTQ.
 It is challenging for a young person to separate the pain from the divorce from their feelings about having an LGBTQ parent.
 This challenge is more pronounced when their straight parent blames the LGBTQ parent or is openly homophobic or transphobic.

-How a youth feels about having an LGBTQ parent often changes with age.
-For example, I frequently receive calls from distraught parents who are concerned as to why their child is suddenly ashamed of their family when they never had been before.
-I always ask the age of the child and I nearly always receive the same response - he or she just started middle school.
-Few youth in middle school aren't embarrassed by their families, no matter what their family structure is.
+How a child feels about having an LGBTQ parent often changes with age.
+For example, Mountain Meadow frequently receives calls from distraught parents who are concerned as to why their child is suddenly ashamed of their family when they never had been before.
+We always ask the age of the child and we nearly always receive the same response - he or she just started middle school.
+Middle-school students often find their parents embarrassing, regardless of family structure; it is a typical aspect of individual-identity development.

 Typical, healthy, age-appropriate behavior is often over scrutinized by both LGBTQ parents and the rightwing as having to do with the parents' sexual orientation or gender identity.
-A parent recently told me that their newly-adopted children were adjusting well to having two gay fathers, but they weren't completely comfortable yet.
+A parent recently told a Mountain Meadow staff member that their newly adopted children were adjusting well to having two gay fathers, but that they weren't completely comfortable yet.
 Their only source of perceived discomfort was that the children didn't like it when their dads kiss in front of them.
 What child hasn't gone through a stage where they didn't want to see their parents kiss?